intuit/fuzzy-matcher/README.md

             e.g. ```"jparker" -> ["jpa","par","ark","rke","ker"]```

 * __Similarity Match__ : Expects a ```BiFunction<Token, Token, Double>```, which gives a match probability (0.0 to 1.0) between 2 tokens
     * _Soundex_: Compares 2 token strings soundex values.
 Uses apache commons codec library to get soundex values.
-The result of this match is a binary either 0.0 or 1.0
+The result of this match is a binary, either 0.0 or 1.0
     * _Equality_: Does a string equals of 2 token strings.
 Again the result is either 0.0 or 1.0
     * _Levenshtein_: Gets the Levenshtein distance score using apache commons similarity library
     * _Jaccard_: Gets the Jaccard score using apache commons similarity library